Fifty Years Ago, on December 8, 1974

 MURDERER

+Herbert “Herbie” Merz, II, was born November 30, 1937.
 He joined the Cincinnati Fire Department about 1957.
-Ten years later, Merz was charged administratively with falsifying a statement that he was sick and disobeying an order to report to the Fire Surgeon for examination.
-A disciplinary hearing was scheduled.
-He threatened Assistant Fire Chief Vernon Armstrong when he tried to serve the notice.
-He then failed to show for the hearing.
-The Safety Director terminated him in March 1967.
+Ten years later, he was charged administratively with falsifying a statement that he was sick and that he disobeyed an order to report to the Fire Surgeon for examination.
+A disciplinary hearing was scheduled, and he threatened Assistant Fire Chief Vernon Armstrong when he tried to serve the notice.
+Merz then failed to show for the hearing and the Safety Director terminated him in March 1967.

-After his dismissal, he had multiple run-ins with various people, resulting in three arrests for Assault and Battery, two for Menacing, one for Disorderly Conduct and one for Driving While Intoxicated.
-He also had problems with his wife, ending in divorce; and then with his common-law wife, Nancy Woefle, and other girlfriends.
+Merz later had several run-ins with various people resulting in three arrests for Assault and Battery, two for Menacing, one for Disorderly Conduct, and one for Driving While Intoxicated.
+He also had problems with his wife, ending in his divorce.
+Then he had problems with his common-law wife, Nancy Woefle, and other girlfriends.
 He was known to his neighbors as a “strange character” with a lot of troubles.
-He had been undergoing treatment for kidney and liver ailments; and had recently told a neighbor that he had a brain tumor.
+Merz had been undergoing treatment for kidney and liver ailments, possibly cirrhosis.

 On Saturday night, December 7, 1974, he staggered into his home at 6438 Home City, barricaded himself inside, and began discharging one or more handguns.
-George Rose, a neighbor, called Cincinnati Police Communications.
+At 12:15 a.m. on December 8, 1974, George Rose, a neighbor, called Cincinnati Police

 INCIDENT

-At 12:15 a.m. on December 8, 1974 Cincinnati Police Communications received a report that the man living at 6438 Home City had just discharged a firearm.
-District Three Police Officers Hiawatha Hampton (Car No. 301) and David Holloway (Car No. 301A) were dispatched.
-Upon his arrival, Officer Hampton, stepped onto the porch and heard a shot fired inside the residence.
-He left the porch, crouched down behind a rock wall, and radioed Communications with a report of an armed, barricaded man.
+Cincinnati Police Communications dispatched District Three Police Officers Hiawatha Hampton (Call No. 301) and David Holloway (Call No. 301A) to a report that the man living at 6438 Home City had just discharged a firearm.
+Upon his arrival, Officer Hampton, stepped onto the porch, heard a shot fired inside the residence, left the porch, crouched down behind a rock wall, and radioed Communications with the report of an armed, barricaded man.
 Officer Holloway arrived and called for a supervisor to respond.
-Sergeant Harvey Freeman (Car No. 319) was dispatched, and Sergeant Donald Andres (Car No. 320) also responded.
+Police Communications dispatched Sergeant Harvey Freeman (Call No. 319).

-Captain Neville (Car No. 300) was off duty and in his personal car when he heard the call on his police radio and also responded from Sidney and Covedale Avenues.
-Having a nearly direct route down Cleves Warsaw Avenue, Captain Neville was the first supervisor to arrive, and he conferred with Officers Hampton and Holloway.
+Sergeant Donald Andres (Call No. 320) also responded.
+Sergeant Handorf, although off duty, responded in his personal vehicle.
+Captain Neville (Call No. 300) was off duty and also in his personal car.
+He heard the call on his police radio and also responded from Sidney and Covedale Avenues.

-Many other District 3 and Delhi Township officers responded.
-Captain Neville asked Delhi Sergeant Donald Redman to position his cars with their spotlights fixed on the windows of the home (Cincinnati’s vehicles were not so equipped).
-He directed officers to surround the house and observe from safe positions; then made numerous attempts to communicate with Merz by phone and by bullhorn.
+Captain Neville asked Delhi Sergeant Redman to position his cars with their spotlights fixed on the windows of the home (Cincinnati’s vehicles were not so equipped).
+He directed officers to surround and observe the house from safe positions.
+He made numerous attempts to communicate with Merz by phone and by bullhorn.
+Patrolman Robert Schlinkert was dispatched to pick up and bring Miss Woefle to the scene, but she proved to be too emotionally distraught to communicate with Merz.

 An hour and a half into the situation, at 1:45 a.m., Captain Neville determined that his passive options were exhausted.
 He directed Sergeant Freeman to discharge a projectile of tear gas into the residence using a 37mm launcher.
 The projectile did not fly true, drastically veering upward, and struck the exterior wall about two feet above the window.
 Merz immediately began firing at the officers in front using a .32 caliber revolver and Mauser P. 38 9mm semiautomatic pistol.
 Every officer in the front of the house returned fire: Captain Neville, Sergeant Handorf, Specialist McCurry, and Delhi Patrolmen Roebel and Scarborough with revolvers, and Officers Wingard and Holloway and Sergeant Redman with shotguns.
-In all, 29 shots were fired by Cincinnati and Delhi officers.
+In all, 29 shots were fired by police officers Cincinnati and Delhi officers.

 Seconds later, Sergeant Handorf lay dead with a bullet wound to his right eye.
 The bullet had come through his thumb and into and through his eye.
 Several officers rushed inside and found Merz dead with multiple bullet wounds.